homalg-project/homalg_project/index.md

 This is the home of the homalg project.
 For more information, please see the packages listed below.

+Please note that packages distributed with [GAP](http://www.gap-system.org) might be slightly older.

 ## Packages in the homalg project